-- 4.6 The Council is required to support the Government's objective to significantly boost the supply of homes and, through the Local Plan, identify a sufficient supply and mix of sites, taking into account their availability, suitability and viability. - 4.7 The indicative capacity of the sites listed in the policy above is 3,297 dwellings.
-These will contribute to meeting the minimum housing requirement of 8,622 dwellings by 2036, as identified through Policy CS7 of the Core Strategy Review.
-In addition, the Core Strategy Review allocates land for the development of approximately 3,500 dwellings at Ipswich Garden Suburb (the Ipswich Northern Fringe) through policy CS10, with delivery expected to start in 2019 and end in 2036.
-The Core Strategy review also identifies a broad location for future growth after 2031 at the northern end of Humber Doucy Lane adjacent to Tuddenham Road, through policy ISPA4. - 4.8 The housing land requirement and supply figures are set out in Table 2 of the Core Strategy Review.
-The likely delivery timescale shown in the policy shows the Council's expectation based on current knowledge; sites could come forward sooner than indicated. - 4.9 The Government considers that small and medium sized sites can be built out relatively quickly.
+- 4.6 The Council is required to support the Government's objective to significantly boost the supply of homes and, through the Local Plan, identify a sufficient supply and mix of sites, taking into account their availability, suitability and viability.ensure that the Ipswich Local Plan meets the full, objectively assessed needs for market and affordable housing in the housing market area as far as is consistent with policies in the National Planning Policy Framework4. - 4.7 The indicative capacity of the sites listed in the policy above is 1,844 3,297 dwellings.
+These will contribute to meeting the minimum housing requirement of 9,7778,622 dwellings by 20346, as identified through Policy CS7 of the Core Strategy Review.
+In addition, the Core Strategy Review allocates land for the development of approximately 3,500 dwellings at Ipswich Garden Suburb (the Ipswich Northern Fringe) through policy CS10, with delivery expected to start inaround 2,700 dwellings expected by 2031 2019 and end in 2036.
+The Core Strategy review also identifies a broad location for future growth after 2031 at the northern end of Humber Doucy Lane adjacent to Tuddenham Road, through policy ISPA4. - 4.7b The housing land requirement and supply figures are set out in Table 2 of the Core Strategy Review.
+The likely delivery timescale shown in the policy shows the Council's expectation based on current knowledge; sites could come forward sooner than indicated. - New The Government considers that small and medium sized sites can be built out relatively quickly.
 Therefore, the Council is required to ensure that 10% of the housing requirement will be delivered on sites of under 1ha (NPPF paragraph 68).
-In the supply as identified, 24% of the capacity is on sites of under 1ha. - 4.10 Within mixed use schemes, the use proportions indicated in the policy represent the Council's preferred outcome and form the basis of supply calculations.
+In the supply as identified, 24% of the capacity is on sites of under 1ha. - 4.8 Within mixed use schemes, the use proportions indicated in the policy represent the Council's preferred outcome and form the basis of supply calculations.
 However, the figures are indicative other than in the case of open space requirements and community facilities, to help ensure that developments can be viably delivered.
-Housing delivery will be closely monitored through the Authority Monitoring Report.
+Housing delivery will be closely monitored through the Authority Monitoring Report. - 4.9 Appendix 3 provides additional information about the sites allocated through this policy.
+Information on development constraints contained in the site sheets must be taken into account in development proposals, in accordance with the Ipswich Local Plan Development Management policies.
+The Council is working with Historic England and Suffolk County Council to establish aAn Urban Archaeological Database for Ipswich has been established, to make available desk-based information on known heritage assets.

-&lt;sup>4 NPPF paragraph 59 and 67
+4 NPPF paragraph 4759 and 67